 If anything, that need to constantly try to pull on the heartstrings is my only complaint about the movie.
 We’re shown a lot of Armstrong’s personal life, and in doing so it slants the whole achievement to being connected to the death of his daughter.
 Wouldn’t it be enough just for its own sake?

 That said, the story is incredible and the performances are amazing.
 One complaint I heard was a dislike of how cold and distant Armstrong is portrayed – although, his living children have reportedly said this is the best representation they’ve seen on screen of their father.
-Personally, I found the personality very relatable: I do think men of that era would be cold rather than show emotions, and Neil was very much an engineer and physicist, given to logic thought.
+Personally, I found the personality very relatable: I do think men of that era would be cold rather than show emotions, and Neil was very much an engineer and physicist, given to logical thought.

-I do with the climatic events were allowed to be a little more wow.
+I do wish the climatic events were allowed to be a little more wow.
 The film makers have gone for downplaying this absolutely remarkable thing, and given how in awe I am of the reality, the movie didn’t quite capture that for me.

 Still.
 Wow.
 And the film’s not half bad either 😉